e-kwsm/ompi/ompi/mpiext/example/README.md

    as this `README.md` file.

-This are reasons for this strange ordering, but suffice it to say that `make dist` doesn't have the same ordering requiements as `make all`, and is therefore easier to have a "normal" Automake-usual top-down sequential directory traversal.
+This are reasons for this strange ordering, but suffice it to say that `make dist` doesn't have the same ordering requirements as `make all`, and is therefore easier to have a "normal" Automake-usual top-down sequential directory traversal.